Did you know that 75% of customers judge your company’s credibility based on your web design?

 Think of your website as your best sales representative.

 What Is Corporate Web Design?

-Not to be mistaken for a promotional website, the focus of a corporate website is to promote a company as a whole, rather than focus on a single product or sub-brand.
+Not to be mistaken for a promotional website, the focus of a corporate website is to promote an entire company rather than focus on a single product or sub-brand.

 While promotional websites are focused on specific products or services, a corporate website does not promote, advertise or market products, but instead emphasizes business performance, corporate news, staff and social responsibility.